shyrwinsia/jenx/README.md

    `python jenx.py`

-   The second one assume the files are in the same directory with the script.
+   The second one assumes the files are in the same directory with the script.

 4. Read the output.
 It should contain the usernames and passwords.